 Delbarton School offers 26 Advanced Placement courses for students in grades 10 to 12.
 The AP program, administered by the College Board, enables students to take college-level courses and receive advanced placement, course credit, or both, in college on the basis of their performance on rigorous AP examinations taken in May.

-Not only does Advanced Placement prepare students for college-level work and build their self-confidence for college, it also improves their chances of admission to a competitive college, and increases the likelihood that they will graduate from college in four years.
-Grades in an AP course are weighted in determining students’ Grade Point Averages (GPA) at Delbarton.
+Advanced Placement courses prepare students for college-level work and build their self-confidence for college.
+AP courses also improve students’ chances of admission to a competitive college, and increases the likelihood that they will graduate from college in four years.
+Grades in an AP course at Delbarton are weighted in determining students’ Grade Point Averages (GPA).

 Admission to AP courses at Delbarton is selective.
 The philosophy regarding AP placement is that a student will be placed wherever he will be most successful.
 AP placement decisions rest with the department chairperson and the AP teacher.
 Therefore, electing to enroll in an AP course is not a guarantee that placement will be offered.

 Each AP course has its own specific requirements and criteria for admission.
 Following are descriptions by department and course of what students must do in order to gain admission to an AP course.